What is the Catholic High School Honor Roll?

 .
 Upon receipt of a request for membership, new schools will receive a confirmation email with log on information.
 Enrollment in the program is not complete until the school submits the membership application and receives confirmation from the administrative staff of the Catholic High School Honor Roll.
 See the process here

-Are schools who participated in the Honor Roll in previous years required to re-register?
+Are schools that participated in the Honor Roll recognition program in previous years required to re-register?

 Principals and headmasters who have previously enrolled in the Catholic High School Honor Roll receive notification to update their school’s information in the fall of 2013.
 They will be able to log-in as in the past and then update their information and their commitment to Catholic identity.